-- 1. Know the basic constructs of pharmacy, with an emphasis on neural mechanisms. - 2.
-Know the biochemistry implicated in these brain circuits. - 3.
-Be familiar with the working hypotheses related to various medication regimens currently used to treat the selected mental disorder categories. - 4.
-Be aware of issues of diversity that impact pharmacotherapy considerations.
+- 1. Knows the basic constructs of pharmacy, with an emphasis on neural mechanisms. - 2.
+Knows the biochemistry implicated in these brain circuits. - 3.
+Familiar with the working hypotheses related to various medication regimens currently used to treat the selected mental disorder categories. - 4.
+Aware of issues of diversity that impact pharmacotherapy considerations.